 | Port of Discharge | Where the cargo will be unloaded | Determines the destination terminal and customs jurisdiction |

-| Place of Delivery | Final delivery destination (if different from port of discharge) | Used for through B/Ls covering multimodal transport |
+| Place of Delivery | Final delivery destination, if different from port of discharge | Used for through B/Ls covering multimodal transport |

 | Container Number | Unique identifier for the container | Links the B/L to the physical container for tracking and customs |

-| Seal Number | Security seal identifier | Proves the container hasn't been opened since sealing |
+| Seal Number | Security seal identifier | Proves the container has not been opened since sealing |

-| Cargo Description | Description of the goods being shipped | Must be specific enough for customs identification; must match commercial invoice |
+| Cargo Description | Description of the goods being shipped | Must be specific enough for customs identification; must match the commercial invoice |

-| Gross Weight | Total weight of cargo plus packaging | Must align with VGM declaration; used for vessel stowage planning |
+| Gross Weight | Total weight of cargo plus packaging | Must align with the VGM declaration; used for vessel stowage planning |

 | Measurement | Volume of cargo in cubic meters | Used for rate calculation and space planning |